Close-up image of small stacks of coins sitting in a graph

 • Liquidity stress testing and the link to risk appetite

-• Industry practitioners will again bring the discussions to life with their experiences across the range of liquidity and funding topics covered on the course
+• Industry practitioners will bring the discussions to life with their experiences across the range of Liquidity and Funding topics covered on the course